Replacement of the Nielsen Park seawall

 Shark Beach, including the water immediately in front of the beach, remains closed to visitors.
 For public safety, access to the beach, water and promenade cannot be provided.
 Visitors should follow safety and detour signage instructions while construction is underway.
 Please do not enter the fenced work areas.

 The Sydney Restaurant Group are taking this opportunity to carry out renovations to the historic Nielsen Park Kiosk, the Halbert Pavilion and the Swimming and Life Saving Club.
-These venues will reopen to the public once the seawall works are completed by the end of November 2024, subject to weather and coastal conditions.
+These venues will reopen to the public once the seawall works are completed by mid-December 2024, subject to weather and coastal conditions.

 Short-term accommodation bookings can still be made for Steele Point Cottage.